 Spoiling the party – New Guards inside fortress Mosman

-That this Council, representing the citizens of Mosman, emphatically protests to the Chief Secretary against the travesty of British Justice in the action of the Commissioner of Police or his officers responsible for the detention of Captain De Groot … This council, while not expressing an opinion on the rights or wrongs of Captain De Groot’s action, views with alarm the unprecedented steps taken by the police, which savour of biased political vindictiveness undermining the liberty of the subject and bringing the integrity and good name of the police into question.12
+That this Council, representing the citizens of Mosman, emphatically protests to the Chief Secretary against the travesty of British Justice in the action of the Commissioner of Police or his officers responsible for the detention of Captain De Groot … This council, while not expressing an opinion on the rights or wrongs of Captain De Groot’s action, views with alarm the unprecedented steps taken by the police, which savour of biased political vindictiveness undermining the liberty of the subject and bringing the integrity and good name of the police into question.14

-In 1932 General Commanding Officer of the New Guard and occasional Fascist Eric Campbell , after crushing internal dissent held a meeting at the Mosman Town Hall.
-The venue was packed out- those who could not fit inside got ladders to look through upper windows.
-Many of the 600 enthusiastic supporters, reportedly, became new recruits13
+In 1932, ‘New Guard’ Commander, and occasional Fascist Eric Campbell crushed any internal opposition.
+He then held a meeting at the Mosman Town Hall.
+The venue was packed out.
+Those who could not fit inside got ladders to look through upper windows.
+Many of the 600 enthusiastic supporters, reportedly, became new recruits15

-Mosman as yet had no branch of the Australian Communist Party, although a few members of that Party and the Movement Against War and Fascism met in Private Mosman homes from the mid-1930’s onward.14
+Mosman as yet had no branch of the Australian Communist Party, although a few members of that Party and the Movement Against War and Fascism met in Private Mosman homes from the mid-1930’s onward.16

 Cold War: post-1950

 Emnity, suspicion and open hostility between left and right continued erupted after the ’39-‘45 The Cold War era brought new tensions.